Valpelline (valley): Places of interest

-The parish of Saint-Pantaléon de Valpelline
+The parish of Saint-Pantaléon

 The parish of Saint-Pantaléon de Valpelline is regarded as one of the most ancient of the Great St Bernard Valley.
 First documented in 1176 it included the settlements of Bionaz, Oyace and Ollomont.
 The current church, built in 1722, has three important chapels: the first, dedicated to Our Lady of the Snows, is the work of Vignettes (1755); the second, dedicated to Saint Roch, is the work of Semon (1640); and the third, dedicated to Saint Barbara, is the work of Thoules (1663).

 Tourism

-Hikers are catered for by a number of mountain huts (rifugi) and bivouac shelters:
+Hikers are catered for by a number of mountain huts and bivouac shelters: